A hospital refused to give ivermectin to a covid patient. Then a judge ordered doctors to administer it.

 Among those who filed the lawsuit was Ralph Lorigo, the Erie County Conservative Party chairman, who has sued successfully in Illinois and New York for similar orders to use ivermectin.
 Davidson said he believes Julie Smith read about Lorigo’s successful court actions, which resulted in her finding a physician in Wagshul who was willing to prescribe the drug.
 Attempts to reach Lorigo were unsuccessful.

-The Front Line Covid-19 Critical Care Alliance, a nonprofit touting ivermectin as a preventive and treatment for covid that lists Wagshul as a founding physician, is referenced in the Ohio lawsuit.
+The Front Line Covid-19 Critical Care Alliance, a nonprofit touting ivermectin as a preventive treatment for covid that lists Wagshul as a founding physician, is referenced in the Ohio lawsuit.
 The organization includes prices and locations of pharmacies that will supply the deworming drug, according to the Capital Journal.

 As part of the complaint filed to the judge, Julie Smith signed a full release that relieved West Chester Hospital of any liability related to the ivermectin treatment.
 Davidson told The Post on Tuesday that Jeffrey Smith “hasn’t gotten any worse” eight days into his treatment.

-Steve Feagins, chief clinical officer with Mercy Health in Cincinnati, told WCPO that while he understands people’s desperation in looking for something that’s not the vaccine to help prevent or treat the virus, he called the decision to prescribe ivermectin to covid patients “a tough risk-to-benefit ratio.”
+Steve Feagins, chief clinical officer with Mercy Health in Cincinnati, told WCPO that while he understands people’s desperation in looking for something that’s not a vaccine to help prevent or treat the virus, he called the decision to prescribe ivermectin to covid patients “a tough risk-to-benefit ratio.”

 “Anything we give in a hospital, you have to know that has been pharmacy-vetted, approved, is the benefit exceeds the harm,” Feagins said.
 “But I could tell you, if something works and is approved and authorized, we will do it.”